 Golfers are expected to take all reasonable care to ensure their own safety and the safety of others on the course.

 The maximum number of players in any one group is four.
-Individuals and couples may be asked to join groups to make up a four.
+Individuals and couples may be asked to join groups to make up a group of four players.

 Slow Play - Where a group falls one hole behind the next group they may be asked to let following groups play through.
 Repeated occurrence of slow play may incur further penalty.